 Temporary Financial Assistance

-There are several programs that can provide temporary financial assistance to Peterborough residents.
+There are several programs that can provide temporary financial help to Peterborough residents.
 The Community Counselling and Resource Centre can help you access these programs.
 Other resources you may find helpful include:

 - Social Assistance in Ontario (Ontario Works and Ontario Disability Support Program)